Bachelor of Science in Kinesiology

 - Enjoy the benefits of receiving a Kinesiology degree through online learning.
 Study when it is convenient in the comfort of your personal environment, while learning from supportive professors who care about your success.

 - Develop the insights needed to work to raise national health rates, improve human movement function, and meet the diverse needs of various populations.

 For over 25 years, Montreat College’s School of Adult and Graduate Studies has been helping adult students acquire essential skills, complete their degrees, and take their career to the next level.
 Montreat offers undergraduate, graduate, and certificate programs in a classroom or online.

 "*" indicates required fields

 When are the start dates for the Kinesiology degree program?

-How long does it take to complete the Kinesiology degree program?
+How long does it take to complete the online bachelor kinesiology degree program?

 A Bachelor’s Degree is 120 credit hours and can take one to four years to complete depending upon the amount of credits you transfer in.

-How much does the Kinesiology degree program cost?
+How much does the online Kinesiology degree program cost?

 What jobs can you pursue with a Kinesiology degree?